 A coconut oil moisturizer hydrates and nourishes skin, while green tea helps to reverse sun damage.
-So the two working together is pretty amazing for your skin.
-Whipping it makes a nice frothy texture that’s easier to apply and feels less greasy (if that bothers you).
+So the two working together are pretty amazing for your skin.
+Whipping it makes a nice frothy texture that's easier to apply and feels less greasy (if that bothers you).

 And did I mention that it’s green?
 No, it won’t turn your skin green, but it does make me smile every time I see it.

-Now, before we get into actually making our moisturizer, I want to talk about coconut oil and acne.
-Coconut oil is pretty high on the list of comedogenic oils, meaning it can clog pores and cause irritation if you’re not careful.
-But from personal experience, I’ve found that not all brands have this problem.
+Now, before we get into infusing our oils, I want to talk about coconut oil and acne.
+Coconut oil is pretty high on the list of comedogenic oils, meaning it can clog pores and cause irritation if you're not careful.

 If you decide to try another brand, just keep an eye out for irritation, and stop using it the second you spot a breakout coming on.